University of South-Eastern Norway: Management

 The rectorate at USN consists of rector Petter Aasen, vice-rector Nils Kristian Bogen and vice-rectors Ingvild Marheim Larsen and Heidi Kristin Ormstad.
 The chairman of the board is Professor Tore Isaksen.

 In addition to the rectorate, USN's management team consists of the four deans, six directors and a chief of staff.

 Faculties and departments

-From 1 January 2017, the former 8 faculties at Telemark University College, Buskerud University College and Vestfold University College became 4 faculties and the former 36 departments became 20.
+From 1 January 2017, the former 8 faculties at Telemark University College and Buskerud and Vestfold University College became 4 faculties and the former 36 departments became 20.

 Faculty of Health and Social Sciences

 The Faculty of Health and Social Sciences offers studies in nursing, social care, child welfare, radiography, lighting design and optometry.
 USN is also the only Norwegian educational institution that offers optician education.
-The faculty is led as of 16 August 2018 by Dean Heidi Kapstad and Deputy Dean Pia Cecilie Bing-Jonsson.
-The faculty director is Kjetil Horgmo.
+The faculty is led as of 26 August 2023 by Dean Pia Cecilie Bing-Jonsson.
+The faculty director is Kine Strand Bye.
+In addition to the professional studies, the faculty offers a number of master's programs, and a PhD program in person-oriented health work.

 The faculty has the following departments: